tendermint/go-amino/README.md

-# Wire encoding for Golang
+# Wire encoding for Go

 This software implements Go bindings for the Wire encoding protocol.